 Original Series $5 National Bank Note

-The First National Bank Of Middletown also printed 4,400 sheets of $10 original series national bank notes.
-It is actually pretty standard for an early national bank to have a sheet output range between 2,500 and 5,000.
-The exact value of a bill is still going to be based on the number of notes known and the condition of each bank note.
+The First National Bank Of Middletown printed 1,850 sheets of $10 original series national bank notes.
+A print range between 1,000 and 2,500 is small.
+Combine that with something that was printed before 1875 and you can imagine that these notes are few and far between.
 These notes were issued during the glory days of the national bank note era.
 Each $10 bill was pen signed by the president and cashier of the bank.
 Small towns and large cities both issued these notes.
 Of course the small town issuers tend to be scarcer today.
 Prices range from $500 to thousands of dollars (and more if the condition and rarity warrant it).
 Contact us if you need help valuing your bank note.

 Original Series $10 National Bank Note